Skip to content

 Redis / MQTT

-To solve this problem, you can increase the number of worker instances to improve the processing speed of subscribed messages.
+To solve this problem, you can increase the number of worker to improve the processing speed of subscribed messages.

 Kafka

-When the message processing speed cannot keep up with the message publishing speed, you can increase the number of worker instances to improve the processing speed of subscribed messages.
+When the message processing speed cannot keep up with the message publishing speed, you can increase the number of worker to improve the processing speed of subscribed messages.

 9. Known Issues

-The following are currently known issues.
+The following are the known issues.

-MQTT Lagging, Unable to Receive Messages
+MQTT Stuttering, Unable to Receive Messages

 However, this issue has not been observed when connecting to mosquitto.

-Kafka Unable to Consume Messages Immediately After Startup
+Kafka Unable to Consume Immediately After Startup

 This may be related to Kafka's Rebalance mechanism.